January Uprising: Background

+During the previous November Uprising, insurgents adopted white and red tinctures (colours) for the national cockade of Poland.
+The cockade was subsequently worn by Polish insurgents during the January Uprising.

 Despite the Russian Empire's loss of the Crimean War and weakened economic and political state, Alexander II warned in 1856 against further concessions with the words "forget any dreams".
 There were two prevailing streams of thought among the population of the Kingdom of Poland.
 One had patriotic stirrings within liberal-conservative usually landed and intellectual circles, centered around Andrzej Zamoyski and hoped for an orderly return to the constitutional status before 1830; they became characterized as the Whites.
 The alternative tendency, characterized as the Reds, represented a democratic movement uniting peasants, workers and some clergy.
 For both streams central to their dilemma was the peasant question.
 However, estate owners tended to favour the abolition of serfdom in exchange for compensation, but the democratic movement saw the overthrow of the Russian yoke as entirely dependent on an unconditional liberation of the peasantry.